jundalisay/superb/content/en/research/einstein/relativity/section-29.md

 This deduction, which can be tested with great accuracy, has been confirmed for all the planets save one, with the precision that is capable of being obtained by the delicacy of observation attainable at the present time.  -->

 Since Leverrier's time, Mercury's ellipse <!-- has been corrected for the two influences mentioned above.
 It --> was found not stationary with respect to the sun.
-Instead, it rotates slowly as a "precession"=
+Instead, it rotates slowly as a "precession":
 - in the plane of the orbit and
 - in the sense of the orbital motion.